Prisoner George WHITE as NUTT, George NUTT alias White

 Photos © KLW NFC 2009 ARR

 The police, however, documented his escape as Nutt alias White.
-According to information detailing the Parkhurst Boys at Convict Central, a 13 year old boy called George Nutt was convicted of larceny on 15th May 1848, sentenced for 7yrs and transported on the Fairlie departing Plymouth on March 2nd, 1852, arriving in Tasmania on July 3rd, 1852.
+According to information detailing the Parkhurst Boys at the website (formerly online), Convict Central, a 13 year old boy called George Nutt was convicted of larceny on 15th May 1848, sentenced for 7yrs and transported on the Fairlie departing Plymouth on March 2nd, 1852, arriving in Tasmania on July 3rd, 1852.
 The transportation record (above) confirms these details, although his age by 1852 was given as 19 yrs.
 He was listed as a tailor or shoemaker.
 George Nutt would have been born ca 1834 if aged 13 at the time of conviction in 1848, and would have been around 42 in late 1875.
-The photograph by Nevin shows a man of that age.
+The photograph taken by Nevin shows a man of that age.

 The original transcription of the convict's name and ship and the date 1874 was added much earlier, probably ca. 1900-1927, given the calligraphic style.
 The most recent inscriptions by archivists date from 1985; e.g. QVM1985:P69, and are in a childish hand.
 Again, there is NO statement on this verso that the photograph was taken at Port Arthur, the probable explanation being that these first few cartes were transcribed verso and copied by one person, and the remainder at a later date by another.
+And of course, the absence of the claim testifies to the reality that these mugshots were NOT taken at Port Arthur nor indeed by anyone called A. H. Boyd, they were taken at the Hobart Gaol by the contracted photographer T. J. Nevin.

-MISATTRIBUTION: QVMAG, TMAG, DAAO
+Misattribution: QVMAG, TMAG, NLA, DAAO

 Cataloguists, librarians, archivists, students, photo historians and others in public service have made a real mess of storing and recording the accession history, numbering, and data collation on these Tasmanian prisoners' identification photos: obliteration, reinvention, fads, guesses, fashions, and personal agendas have managed to obliterate valuable data and thus the traces of facts from their past.

 George Nutt's prisoner identification photograph is one example.
-It was one of more than 70 exhibited at the Queen Victoria and Museum Gallery in 1977, with correct attribution to Thomas Nevin from the Beattie collection.
-But by 1984 a researcher on a very tiny budget, Chris Long, who had the job of putting together an A-Z directory of Tasmanian photographers (published in 1995) for the Tasmanian Museum and Art Gallery in Hobart, indulged a speculation that photographic supplies supposedly sent to Port Arthur in August 1873 were used personally by the Civil Commandant to photograph the prison's inmates (letter to Nevin descendants 1984, letter to the authors Davies and Stanbury, The Mechanical Eye 1985).
+It was one of more than 70 exhibited at the Queen Victoria and Museum Gallery in 1977 with correct attribution to Thomas J. Nevin from collector John Watt Beattie's estate in the 1930s.
+But by 1984 a researcher on a very tiny budget, Chris Long, who had an ambition of putting together an A-Z directory of Tasmanian photographers (edited by Gillian Winter in 1995) for the Tasmanian Museum and Art Gallery in Hobart, speculated that photographic supplies supposedly sent to Port Arthur in August 1873 were used personally by the Civil Commandant to photograph the prison's inmates (letter to Nevin descendants 1984; letter to the authors Davies and Stanbury, The Mechanical Eye 1985).
 The Civil Commandant from 1871 to December 1873 was A.H.
-Boyd, with no reputation in his lifetime as a photographer, no history of training or skills, and no extant works.
+Boyd, with no reputation in his lifetime as a photographer, no history of training or skills, and with no extant works in any genre held in private or public collections.
 No police or official documentation associates his name with prisoner photographic records and there has never surfaced any evidence to support this "idea" or "belief", but because of the self-referential world of art history, photo historians such as Ennis, Crombie and Reeder have credited Chris Long and used his "idea" as a possible attribution, extending to the present as a "likely" attribution by the sycophantic Clark.
-This simple fallacy of judgment by Long and his unquestioning cohort has misled commentators, and more significantly, librarians and museum cataloguists into suppressing Nevin's attribution, foregrounding the name A.H.
-Boyd, ignoring the circumstances and contexts of police practices, and labelling the ID photos as "portraits" - aesthetic objects, in other words.
-Chris Long has since regretted the confusion he caused (acknowledged 2005, email to these weblogs), blaming difficulties with his editor Gillian Winter (1995) and unsubstantiated rumours spread by Boyd's descendants, but the misattribution in public institutions is still evident in their catalogues.
-George White aka Nutt's carte has gone from this record:

 Archives Office of Tasmania (and current at June 2010)